Kurumankadu

 Kurumankadu or Vavuniya 01 is a town in Vavuniya District, Sri Lanka.
 It is the second-largest town in the district after Vavuniya.
 It is situated in the Jaffna, Mannar Junction at Vavuniya.

 Location

-Kurumankadu is located 1.5 km away from Vanuniya.
+Kurumankadu is located 1.5 km away from Vanniyar.
 Its boundaries are to the north is Thandikkulam, to the east Kuddiyiruppu, the west Padanichipuliyankulam, and to the south Pandarikulam.

 History

-After the 20th century, the settlements began here.
-This place looked like a forest in before 19th century.
-The people who settled here arrived from Jaffna due to the Sri Lankan Civil War.
+Settlements in Kurumankadu expanded significantly in the late 20th century.
+Previously a forested area until the 19th century, the population grew as people displaced by the Sri Lankan Civil War, particularly from Jaffna, sought refuge and settled in the area.